Context-Based Dynamic Pricing with Online Clustering: Simulation Results with Synthetic and Real Data

 To run simulation using the real dataset, we first create a ground truth model for the demand.
 We consider two ground truth models in this simulation study.
 The first one is the commonly used logistic demand function (hence no model misspecification for our algorithm CSMP), and the second is a random forest model (as used in simulation study of \citealt{nambiar2016dynamic}, hence there is model misspecification for CSMP).
 We use the demand data of each product to fit these two demand models, and then apply them to simulate the demand process.
+To test the accuracy of these two demand models, we calculated the average ROC-AUC score (among the selected products) of the logistic and random forest model respectively.
+The results show that the ROC-AUC score of the random forest model is 11.7\% higher than that of the logistic model (thus the random forest model fits the reality better).

 We want to generate customer's arrival at each time $t$, i.e., the product $i_t$ a customer chooses to search.
 Since the dataset contains the daily number of unique visitors for each product $i$, the arrival process $i_t$ is simulated by randomly permuting the unique visitors of each product on each day.
 For instance, if on day $1$, product $1$ and product $2$ have $2$ and $3$ unique visitors respectively; then $i_t$ for $t=1,\ldots,5$ can be $1,2,2,1,2$, which is a random permutation of the unique visitors for product $1$ and $2$.